Reporting to parents and whānau

 About this resource

-In this resource you will find principles and things to consider when reporting progress and achievement to ākonga and their whānau.
+You can also find principles and things to consider when reporting progress and achievement to ākonga and their whānau.
 Schools are encouraged to think about how information sharing informs learning, and how best to do this with their school community.
-This resource supports teachers to think about how they can encourage ākonga and their whānau to be involved in the reporting process.
+This resource also supports teachers to think about how they can encourage ākonga and their whānau to be involved in the reporting process.
 The final part of this resource contains examples across the curriculum of reporting in plain language.

 Reporting to parents and whānau